AndreasTheScripter/html5-lessons/README.md

-# html5-lessons
+# HTML5 Lessons
-This repository about making Website with HTML5 &amp; CSS3!
+This repository about making simple Website with HTML5 &amp; CSS3!